Find out what was lost to the history books before you were even born…

 The City’s Tramways

 Our transport system may be trailing behind now, but we once led the way.
-The city’s tram system opened first ran in 1871 with steam trams.
+The city’s tram system first ran in 1871 with steam trams.
 It continued that way until the late 19th century when single-decker horse-drawn trams and electric trams were introduced along the same routes.

 Unlike elsewhere, most of our tramlines were on reserved tracks, not the city’s roads, and they helped to connect the city centre with the suburbs.
 Many cities closed their tram systems in the 1940s, but Leeds persisted, and our determination to modernise tracks and trams helped to make it one of the most advanced systems in Europe.
 But it wasn’t enough to keep it going and the last trams ran on 7th November 1959.

 Leeds Zoological and Botanical Gardens

-The Victorians were fascinated with exotic wildlife, and since the British Empire allowed many animals to be brought back to the UK, the Leeds Zoological and Botanical Gardens were opened in 1840.
+The Victorians were fascinated with exotic wildlife, and since the British Empire allowed many animals to be brought back to the UK from around the world, the Leeds Zoological and Botanical Gardens were opened in 1840.
 A site was chosen on Cardigan Lane, away from the pollution of the city’s factories – on opening day, you would have been able to see monkeys, swans, eagles and even bears.

 In fact, the bear pit is the only remnant of Leeds Zoological and Botanical Gardens that’s still standing.
 It closed in 1848, after just 8 years, due to low visitor numbers – back then, Sunday was the only day of rest for local workers, but the attraction was only open late on Sunday afternoons to protect church attendances, and even if they did find time to go, the entry price was higher than most could afford.